openlibraryenvironment/platform-rs/INSTALL.md

   - If "value" is set to "false", the section is disabled.
 - The "key" field serves as the representation of the section.

+- To hide a specific record when the section is expanded, the "key" is structured as follows: section.key.feature_flag.
+  For example, in
+  {
+      "vocab": "featureFlag",
+      "section": "featureFlags",
+      "hidden": true,
+      "value": "false",
+      "settingType": "String",
+      "key": "state_action_config.combine_fill_and_ship.feature_flag"
+  },
+  the key is constructed to represent the hierarchy "section.key.feature_flag".

 ```
 [
     {